 Explore on Your Own

-Burntcoat Head Park is a must-see Bay of Fundy attraction.
-A can’t-miss adventure on the ocean floor, this is the exact location where the world’s highest tidal range was measured for the Guinness Book of World Records!
+Burntcoat Head Park offers a can’t miss experience on the ocean floor.
+This is the exact location where the world’s highest tides were measured for the Guinness Book of World Records!
 Before your visit, be sure to check the tide schedule for your safety.

-You can book a guided tour of the shoreline from May to October on select dates, or you can explore on your own.
-The shoreline can be muddy, so sturdy shoes or boots that are washable or waterproof and you don’t mind getting dirty are recommended.
-The terrain can be uneven and sometimes slippery (flip-flops and crocs are not recommended).
-A foot wash is available at the top of the stairs.
+This area can be muddy, so we recommend sturdy footwear that’s washable or waterproof (and you don’t mind getting dirty).
+The terrain is uneven and slippery (flip-flops and crocs are not recommended).
+A foot wash is available from mid-May to mid-October.

 Hours of Operation